To declare a schema for a primitive data type, such as File, you can use the Schema.declare function along with a type guard.

 Renaming Properties of an Existing Schema

-For existing schemas, the rename API offers a way to systematically change property names across a schema, even within complex structures like unions.
+For existing schemas, the Schema.rename API offers a way to systematically change property names across a schema, even within complex structures like unions, though in case of structs you lose the original field types.

 Example (Renaming Properties in a Struct Schema)